apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

     OrderbyClause      ::= <ORDER> <BY> Expression ( <ASC> | <DESC> )? ( "," Expression ( <ASC> | <DESC> )? )*
     LimitClause        ::= <LIMIT> Expression ( <OFFSET> Expression )?

-In this section, we will make use of two stored collections of records (datasets in ADM parlance), `GleambookUsers` and `GleambookMessages`, in a series of running examples to explain `SELECT` queries.
+In this section, we will make use of two stored collections of records (datasets), `GleambookUsers` and `GleambookMessages`, in a series of running examples to explain `SELECT` queries.
 The contents of the example collections are as follows:

 `GleambookUsers` collection: